testingGarage/YAMLForTestEngineers101/README.md

 # YAMLForTestEngineers101

-This project is about my understanding of YAML.
+This project is recap my learnigs on YAML.
+It helps me and my other fellow Test Engineers to understanding in reading and writing the YAML file.